 - Office environment with occasional requirements to work outside of regular office hours

 - Some travel required (regularly within greater local area, occasionally beyond)

 - Works outdoor and exposed to elements during key events.

 - Regular lifting and carrying up to 20 lbs.

 CCS offers meaningful opportunities to make an impact in the fight against cancer.
 We are committed to fostering a culture that is inspiring, supportive and exemplifies our core values:

 CARING COURAGE INTEGRITY PROGRESSIVE

-In return for your contributions, we offer an attractive compensation package that encompasses a competitive salary, excellent benefits and the opportunity to have a rewarding employment experience where your contributions can make a true difference every day.
+In return for your contributions, we offer an attractive compensation package that encompasses a competitive salary in the mid/high 40K range, excellent benefits and the opportunity to have a rewarding employment experience where your contributions can make a true difference every day.